ahawkz/discover-podcasts-frontend/README.md

 - add more CSS styling
 - have results load in chronological order
 - are results only loading article titles with query in them?
+- display date on myNews card (need to edit this in the database as well)

 ## Notes from initializing CRA: